aduarterengifo/virtual-infinite-grid/README.md

 - m-n-k game.
 - uses convolutions to check winning conditions.
     - extremely not optimal from a performance pov.
-- also includes a infinite-implementation I derived from https://public.work.
+- also includes a infinite-grid implementation inspired (derived) from https://public.work.

 # to run